quadratic-creations/modular-wings/README.md

-# modular-wings
+# Modular Wings
 Physically realistic wings made for Godot Engine games.
-Can be added to any RigidBody node.
-Can have animated appearance and disappearance.
+They can be added to any RigidBody node and can have animated appearance and disappearance.

 How to use:

-You should have the files placed in "res://ModularWings" Then simply put the Wings.tscn as a child of any RigidBody.
+Place the files in "res://ModularWings" and then simply put the Wings.tscn as a child to any RigidBody.

 If you want to make them disappear (in game), call a "dissolve()" function on them.